Bisotronic/archiduino/README.md

 ##License

 This repository is released under the Creative Commons ShareAlike 4.0 International license.
 You are welcome to use this code for commercial purposes.
-If you'll build your own Archiduino and/or you'll improve our (poor) code, please let us know writing your thoughts here: info <at> seletronica <dot> com.
+If you'll build your own Archiduino and/or you'll improve our (poor) code, please let us know writing your thoughts here: info 'at' seletronica 'dot' com.
 We just started learning!

 Please consider contributing back to this repository or others to help the open-source hardware community continue to thrive and grow!